 Innovation Along the MLK Corridor

-The iVillage @ MLK houses a mix of entrepreneurs that are benefiting from innovative office space, along with affordable retail, food and beverage options, as they launch businesses and test new ideas along the MLK Corridor.
-The mixture of tenants represents the community’s needs and new, innovative business ideas that provide an attraction to the HE Holmes Marta station.
+The iVillage @ MLK attracts a mix of entrepreneurs, retail, food and beverage options, as they launch businesses and test ideas along the MLK Corridor.
+The iVillage encourages tenants to bring new businesses to the corridor and invites you to experience innovation at the HE Holmes Marta station.